Steamer Flanagan

 Flanagan played well during his time with the Pirates.
 In seven games he hit .280 (7-for-25) with one double, one triple, three runs batted in, and seven runs scored.
 He also had three stolen bases.
 In the field he handled 19 chances flawlessly for a fielding percentage of 1.000.

 Two of his famous teammates on the Pirates were future Hall of Famers Honus Wagner and Fred Clarke.

 Flanagan died at the age of 66 in Wilkes-Barre, Pennsylvania.

+Nickname

+According to SABR research, his unusual nickname was due to his speed on the bases and his large size, comparing him to a steam locomotive.